xsampedro/quantum3_docs/output/quantum3/manual/quantum-ecs/game-events.md

 Events are a fire-and-forget mechanism to transfer information from the simulation to the view.
 They should never be used to modify or updates parts of the games state (`Signals` are used for that).
 Events have a couple of important aspects to understand that help manage them during prediction and rollbacks.

 - Events do not synchronize anything between clients and they are fired by each client's own simulation.
 - Since the same Frame can be simulated more than once (prediction, rollback), it is possible to have events being triggered multiple times.
-To avoid undesired duplicated Events Quantum identifies duplicates using a hash code function over the Event data members, the Event id and the tick.
+To avoid undesired duplicated Events, Quantum identifies duplicates using a hash code function over the Event data members, the Event id and the tick.
 See `nothashed` keyword for further information.
 - Regular, non-`synced`, Events will be either cancelled or confirmed once the predicted Frame from which they were fired has been verified.
 See `Canceled And Confirmed Events` for further information.
 - Events are dispatched after all Frames have been simulated right after the `OnUpdateView` callback.
 Events are called in the same order they were invoked with the exception of non-`synced` Events which can be skipped when identified as duplicated.
 Due to this timing, the targeted `QuantumEntityView` may already have been destroyed.